Suzuki Is for Babies!

+Suzuki said that newborns should listen to beautiful music.
 Newborns eyes look all around when they first begin to perceive the world.
 They almost seem to be squinting to figure out what they are sensing.
 They turn their heads to a new sound and seem to focus for a bit.
 One way to soothe a crying baby…when humming or singing doesn’t seem to be doing the job… turn on the radio!
 The baby may be distracted enough to settle into a relaxing snooze.
 Suzuki would have not been surprised at that.

 Infants Are Like Seedlings